distancify/Distancify.Migrations.Litium/README.md

 _Note_ the last method call `Commit()`.
 This method creates/updates the entity.
 Nothing will happen if you forget this call.

+### Litium Bootstrapping

+If you base your project on a completely empty Litium database, there are some basic bootstrapping that needs to be made, such as creating the special _System_ user.
+By inheriting from `LitiumMigration` instead of `Distancify.Migrations.Migration`, this will be automatically taken care of for you.

 ### Apply migrations at Litium startup

 If you have a set of migrations that you want to run on all environments, you can make sure these are applied everywhere by creating a startup task: